 The French sure know how to herald the birth of baby Jesus.
 Advent musical concerts are held at various locations in Strasbourg.
 Soulful music, jazz, orchestras of various musical instruments bring to life the miracle that took place 2000 years ago.
 Witness a good musical concert going around and you’ll remember it for a long time.

 This Christmas world sure has the power to leave you teary eyed.
 You wouldn’t want to say Goodbye so soon like us.
 We had planned a day trip but ended up spending our night here.
 Well you can make out from our pictures taken in the dead of night.
 It took us good 5 hours to reach Strasbourg from Rothenburg which I think was well worth it.
 There is TGV operational from Paris which takes about 2 hours 20 minutes to reach Strasbourg making it all the more convenient for travelers.
+Strasbourg is definitely great for a day trip from Paris.

 Where to find the Christmas Markets: